 Near Saint Tropez is Saint-Paul de Vence.
 Nikki went to dinner La Colombe d’Or and is here on the property with an Alexander Calder mobile from the 1930s.
 Highly recommend for the sights and food.

-A packing tip from Nikki is to have small bags that are versatile.
-Pouches with long straps in neutral colors are best for traveling around because they easily go from day to night.
+A packing tip from Nikki is to have versatile small bags.
+Pouches with long straps in neutral colors are best for traveling around because they easily transition from day to night.

 Loewe Bag